Investment Interest Expenses – Form 4952

 - Interest you haven’t paid if you are a cash method taxpayer

 - Prepaid interest

-However, when you prepare your taxes, you can designate these types of income as investment income:
+When you prepare your taxes, you have the option to designate the following types of income as investment income:

 - Qualified dividends

 If this designation is made you can include these items when figuring your net investment income.
 However, to avoid a double benefit these items will be taxed at the same rate as your ordinary income instead of the preferred rates of 0%, 15%, or 20%, which typically apply to these income types.
 You should evaluate whether it would be more beneficial for your situation to use the preferred tax rates and not include these income types in investment income or opt to include them in investment income at a higher rate.